 When ADHD adversely affects, in varying degrees, that adult’s education, employment, driving skills, temper, parenting consistency, substance use, sleep, health, and many other “domains of life,” that has an impact on the partner or spouse and the children.
 No amount of “couple communication” training is going to address these systemic challenges.
 Instead, these individuals and couples need solid and joint ADHD education, support, and evidence-based strategies.

 …With Essays Written by Women in Dual-ADHD Marriages

-That’s why I feel so fortunate to have recruited two friends familiar with the broad spectrum of potential ADHD challenges in life and relationships to write these essays: Taylor J. (pseudonym) and Jaclyn Paul (who blogs at The ADHD Homestead).
+That’s why I feel so fortunate to have recruited two clever friends familiar with the broad spectrum of potential ADHD challenges to write these essays: Taylor J. (pseudonym) and Jaclyn Paul (who blogs at The ADHD Homestead).

 - Are excellent, thoughtful writers

 - Were diagnosed with ADHD later in life